sfeijao/IGNIS/README-LOCAL.md

-# YSNM Bot — Local Start Instructions
+# IGNIS Bot — Local Start Instructions

 This file documents minimal steps to start the bot + dashboard locally for development.